What to watch for today and over the weekend

 A college degree is more expensive for women than men.
 Because men pay off their own debts faster.

 Our best wishes for a productive day.
-Please send any news, comments, Caribbean whales, and Kimunjis to on Twitter for updates throughout the day.
+Please send any news, comments, Caribbean whales, and Kimunjis to email@example.com.
+You can follow us on Twitter for updates throughout the day.